Background pattern

 • Heart attack (myocardial infarction).

-In addition, in clinical trials compared to placebo, skin cancer was observed in about 1% of patients.
-However, scientific evidence indicates that Parkinson's disease, and not a particular medication, is associated with a higher risk of skin cancer (not exclusively melanoma).
-You should speak with your doctor about any suspicious changes in your skin.
+In addition, in clinical trials compared to placebo, skin cancer was observed in around 1% of patients.
+However, scientific evidence indicates that Parkinson's disease, and not a particular medicine, is associated with a higher risk of skin cancer (not exclusively melanoma).
+You should talk to your doctor about any suspicious changes in your skin.

 Parkinson's disease is associated with symptoms of hallucinations and confusion.
-In post-marketing experience, these symptoms have also been observed in patients with Parkinson's disease treated with Rasagilina MABO.
+In post-marketing experience, these symptoms have also been observed in patients with Parkinson's disease treated with Rasagiline MABO.

-There have been cases of patients who, while taking one or more medications for the treatment of Parkinson's disease, were unable to resist the impulse, desire, or temptation to perform an action that could be harmful to themselves or others.
-These are known as impulse control disorders.
-In patients taking rasagilina or other medications used to treat Parkinson's disease, the following disorders have been observed:
+There have been cases of patients who, while taking one or more medicines for the treatment of Parkinson's disease, were unable to resist the impulse, desire, or temptation to perform an action that could be harmful to themselves or others.
+These are called impulse control disorders.
+In patients taking rasagiline or other medicines used to treat Parkinson's disease, the following disorders have been observed:

 • Obsessive thoughts or impulsive behavior.

-Inform your doctor if you experience any of these behaviors; they will consider ways to treat or reduce symptoms.
+Tell your doctor if you experience any of these behaviors; they will consider ways to treat or reduce the symptoms.

 Store below 25°C.

-Rasagilina MABO tablets are presented in the form of white or almost white, biconvex, oblong, tablets engraved with 'R9SE' on one side and "1" on the other.
+Rasagiline MABO tablets are presented as white or almost white, biconvex, oblong tablets, engraved with 'R9SE' on one side and "1" on the other.

-The tablets are presented in blister packaging of 30 tablets.
+The tablets are presented in blister packs of 30 tablets.

 MABO-FARMA, S.A.